-Recreation Activities for the Mogollon Rim District shown in tables:
+Recreation activities for the Mogollon Rim District:

 The colorful collection of buttes, pinnacles, mesas and canyons surrounding Sedona is famous the world around for its red rock vistas.
 Over the years, this area has served as the setting of many western novels and movies and has been the subject of uncounted paintings, photographs and other works of art.
 The remains of ancient wetlands, these crimson cliffs have been carved by the forces of the desert into one of nature's most magnificent masterpieces.

 No matter what you do in Red Rock Country, you're always sightseeing.
 Ways to get even closer to all this scenery include: hiking, horseback riding, taking a scenic drive, sliding down a natural waterslide, picnicking, camping, taking lots of photos and fishing in Oak Creek.
 The Red Rock District includes some 160,000 acres of magnificent splendor.
 Some areas require a pass to park, so be sure to check out the information about our Red Rock Pass Program.

 Fossil Creek, one of two "Wild and Scenic" rivers in Arizona, seems to appear out of nowhere, gushing 20,000 gallons a minute out of a series of springs at the bottom of a 1,600 foot deep canyon.
 Over the years these calcium laden waters have laid down huge deposits of a type of limestone called travertine.
 Read more...

 No more fighting the crowds at Fossil Creek!
 Visitors proclaim the new permit system is a roaring success.